 There are currently three procedures to determine the result of a match or a home-and-away.
 These are: away goals, extra time and kicks from the penalty mark.
 ADG could be included as a fourth procedure and competitions could then choose between the penalty kick shootout and ADG.

 For those competitions favouring ADG, it's then a matter of deciding how it will integrate with the other procedures.
-For instance, competitions that take place over two legs may opt to play away goals, discard extra time and instead move straight into ADG.
+For instance, competitions that take place over two legs may opt to play away goals and extra time and then ADG.

-However, there is currently a lot of conjecture about the relevance and indeed merit of the away goals rule.
-"I believe the tactical weight of the away goal has become too important," Arsène Wenger said at a conference in 2008.
+However, there is conjecture about the relevance of the away goals rule.
+"I believe the tactical weight of the away goal has become too important," Arsène Wenger said in 2008.
 "Teams get a 0-0 draw at home and they're happy.
 Instead of having a positive effect it has been pushed too far tactically in the modern game.
 It has the opposite effect than it was supposed to have at the start.
 It favours defending well when you play at home."
 14

 "It was an artificial regulation brought in to avoid a third match", says former UEFA and current AFC technical director Andy Roxburgh.
 "It was to encourage elite teams to attack.
 What actually happens is that it works the other way around.
 It's encouraged home teams to defend.
 It gives certain goals an added value and you can argue that's artificial.
 It encourages caution that wouldn't be there if you removed it.
 It was introduced for the right reasons but it's time to look at it."
 15